PaddlePaddle/PaddleRS/docs/apis/data_en.md

 Remote sensing images come from various sources and their data formats are very complicated.
 PaddleRS provides a unified interface for reading remote sensing images of different types and formats.
 At present, PaddleRS can read common file formats such as .png, .jpg, .bmp and .npy, as well as handle GeoTiff, img and other image formats commonly used in remote sensing.

-According to the actual demand, the user can choose `paddlers.transforms.decode_image()` or `paddlers.transforms.DecodeImg` to read data. `DecodeImg` is one of[Data transformation operators](#Data transformation operators), can be combined with other operators. `decode_image` is the encapsulation of `DecodeImg` operator, which is convenient use in the way of function calls.
+Depending on the practical demands, the user can choose `paddlers.transforms.decode_image()` or `paddlers.transforms.DecodeImg` to read data. `DecodeImg` is one of [Data transformation operators](#Data transformation operators), can be combined with other operators. `decode_image` is the encapsulation of `DecodeImg` operator, which is convenient use in the way of function calls.

-The argument lish of `decode_image()` function is as follows:
+The argument list of `decode_image()` function is as follows:

 |Parameter Name|Type|Parameter Description|Default Value|
 |-------|----|--------|-----|